apear9/rdwplus/README.md

 At present, `rdwplus` is available on GitHub only.
 Install the package `rdwplus` by using the command `devtools::install_github("apear9/rdwplus")`.
 Note that the package `devtools` must be installed in order for this command to run.

+Note that `rdwplus` calls GRASS GIS, so the user may also have to install GRASS GIS.
+The software is available at https://grass.osgeo.org/download/ or, for Windows users, as part of the OSGeo4W bundle at https://trac.osgeo.org/osgeo4w/.

 ## Setting up a GRASS session

 ## Using rdwplus